-- Northern Natural Gas believes the Pipeline and Hazardous Materials Safety Administration should maintain the existing attributed collected for the National Pipeline Mapping System in consideration of the work accomplished by integrity management programs to properly account for accuracy in high-consequence areas and also should expand this requirement to Class 3 and Class 4 locations. - Northern Natural Gas believes the Pipeline and Hazardous Materials Safety Administration should maintain the existing attributes collected for the National Pipeline Mapping System as the current system continues to provide members of the public appropriate contact information for pipelines as authorized by the 2002 Pipeline Safety Act.
-Additionally, Northern Natural Gas believes the existing annual

-Department of Transportation mileage report data and on-site audits provide the Pipeline and Hazardous Materials Safety Administration sufficient data within a system-specific context as needed for risk ranking pipeline operators.
+- Northern Natural Gas believes the Pipeline and Hazardous Materials Safety Administration should maintain the existing attributes collected for the National Pipeline Mapping System.
+Consideration of the work accomplished by integrity management programs to properly account for accuracy in high-consequence areas and also should expand this requirement to Class 3 and Class 4 locations.
+Medium-consequence areas should be excluded. - Northern Natural Gas believes the Pipeline and Hazardous Materials Safety Administration should maintain the existing attributes collected for the National Pipeline Mapping System as the current system continues to provide members of the public appropriate contact information for pipelines as authorized by the 2002 Pipeline Safety Act.
+Additionally, Northern Natural Gas believes the existing annual Department of Transportation mileage report data and on-site audits provide the Pipeline and Hazardous Materials Safety Administration sufficient data within a system-specific context as needed for risk ranking pipeline operators. - Northern Natural Gas believes the information provided from incident data meets the supplemental proposed requirement to provide system-specific information about local pipeline facilities and can help ensure emergency response agencies and communities are prepared and can execute response operations during incidents.
+Detailed system-specific information is already included in incident reporting requirements including geospatial information.
+Northern Natural Gas believes encouraging contact and collaboration between pipeline operators and the public, land developers, excavators and emergency responders is in the best interest of all parties in ensuring communities are prepared and can execute response operations during incidents.